Mining works on Towers Hill: Heritage listing

 The mining works on Towers Hill were listed on the Queensland Heritage Register on 29 April 2003 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Pyrites Works site is important in demonstrating the evolution of gold extraction practices in Queensland.
 Additional historical themes are represented by other components surviving in this landscape including an early reservoir, early telegraph line poles and World War II explosives magazines.
 Nature conservation values are also present.
 The visible association of the site with a 1950s telephone line route utilising early telegraph line poles and the secure storage of explosives during World War II provides a unique combination of past technologies and events, and a continuity of history.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The Pyrites Chlorination Works is a rare, if not unique, survivor of its kind, exhibiting in its layout and foundation the latest chlorination process technology before the introduction of the cyanide process; then its takeover and adaptation to the cyaniding process.
+The Pyrites Chlorination Works is known for its layout and foundation the latest chlorination process technology before the introduction of the cyanide process; then its takeover and adaptation to the cyaniding process.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 These characteristics give the Pyrites Chlorination Works the potential to yield information likely to contribute to further understanding the history of mineral processing technology.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.